-Further, they are trained to recognize when an individual may benefit from referral to more specialized care.
-Book today to see whether our approach is right for you.
+Physiotherapists are trained to recognize when an individual may benefit from referral to more specialized care.
+Book today to see whether our approach is right for you!

 Physiotherapy for Vertigo

-Our trained physiotherapists can perform a series of specific head movements on the patient to reduce BPPV symptoms.
-These manoeuvres make use of gravity to guide the displaced crystals back into the correct chamber in the inner ear, thus eliminating the symptoms associated with BPPV.
+A number of our trained physiotherapists can perform a series of specific head movements on the patient to reduce BPPV symptoms.
+These maneuvers make use of gravity to guide the displaced crystals back into the correct chamber in the inner ear, thus eliminating the symptoms associated with BPPV.